Ei mechanism: Selenoxide elimination

-The selenoxide elimination has been used in converting ketones, esters, and aldehydes to their α,β-unsaturated derivatives.Lauer, R.F; Young, M.W.; Sharpless, K.B.
-(1973).
-"Reactions of Selenoxides: Thermal Syn elimination and H2O-18 Exchange".
-Tetrahedron Lett.
-22 1979-1982.
+The selenoxide elimination has been used in converting ketones, esters, and aldehydes to their α,β-unsaturated derivatives.

 The mechanism for this reaction is analogous to the sulfoxide elimination, which is a thermal syn elimination through a 5-membered cyclic transition state.
 Selenoxides are preferred for this type of transformation over sulfoxides due to their increased reactivity toward β-elimination, in some cases allowing the elimination to take place at room temperature.

 The areneselenic acid generated after the elimination step is in equilibrium with the diphenyl diselenide which can react with olefins to yield β-hydroxy selenides under acidic or neutral conditions.
 Under basic conditions, this side reaction is suppressed.

 Grieco elimination

-The one-pot dehydration of a primary alcohol to give an alkene through an o-nitrophenyl selenoxide intermediate is called the Grieco elimination.Young, M.W.; Sharpless, B.K.
-(1975).
-"Olefin Synthesis.
-Rate Enhancement of the Elimination of Alkyl Aryl Selenoxides by Electron-Withdrawing Substituents".
-J. Org.
-Chem.
-40 947-.
+The one-pot dehydration of a primary alcohol to give an alkene through an o-nitrophenyl selenoxide intermediate is called the Grieco elimination.

 The reaction begins with the formation of a selenophosphonium salt which reacts with the alcohol to form an oxaphosphonium salt.
 The aryl selenium anion displaces tributylphosphine oxide forming the alkyl aryl selenide species.
 The selenide is then treated with excess hydrogen peroxide leading to the selenoxide which eliminates the β-hydrogen through a 5-member cyclic transition state, yielding an alkene.

 The electron-withdrawing nitro group was found to increase both the rate of elimination and the final yield of the olefin.

 Nitrogen-based

 Cope elimination

-The Cope elimination (Cope reaction) is the elimination of a tertiary amine oxide to yield an alkene and a hydroxylamine through an Ei mechanism.Cope, A.C.; Foster, T.T.; Towle, P.H.
-(1949).
-"Thermal Decomposition of Amine Oxides to Olefins and Dialkylhydroxylamines".
-J. Am.
-Chem.
-Soc.
-71 3929-.
+The Cope elimination (Cope reaction) is the elimination of a tertiary amine oxide to yield an alkene and a hydroxylamine through an Ei mechanism.
 The Cope elimination was used in the synthesis of a mannopyranosylamine mimic.
 The tertiary amine was oxidized to the amine oxide using m-chloroperoxybenzoic acid (mCPBA) and subjected to high temperatures for thermal syn elimination of the β-hydrogen and amine oxide through a cyclic transition state, yielding the alkene.
 It is worth noting that the indicated hydrogen (in green) is the only hydrogen available for syn elimination.

 Cyclic amine oxides (5, 7-10-membered nitrogen containing rings) can also undergo internal syn elimination to yield acyclic hydroxylamines containing terminal alkenes.